johnnovak/gridmonger/sphinx-docs/source/advanced-editing.rst

 actions in the status bar:

 Move :kbd:`Ctrl+M`
-    The *link-preserving* alternative to the copy action: the selected cells will be cut first, then you will be automatically taken into *Paste Preview Mode* where you can reposition the selection.
-Note that the move action will leave the contents of the paste buffer intact (it uses a dedicated "move buffer" under the hood).
+    The link-preserving alternative to the copy action: the selected cells will be cut first, then you will be automatically taken into *Paste Preview Mode*, where you can reposition the selection.
+Note that the move action will leave the contents of the paste buffer intact (it uses a dedicated move buffer under the hood).

 Erase :kbd:`Ctrl+E`
     Equivalent to using the *erase cell* action on the selected cells.